 Step one, know the psychiatric “pretenders,” and call them by their names: thyroid dysfunction, gluten and dairy sensitivity (“intestinal permeability and gut microbe deficiency” fuel these), blood sugar instability, B12 deficiency and medication reactions.
 She outlines a One-Month Reset to tackle any of these with food, movement, detox, nutraceuticals, sleep, and of course: meditation.
 Want to learn to taper meds safely?
 Brogan doesn’t flinch from outlining the task.

 The striking thing about this book is how woven is the heart-to-heart, human-to-human reach.
-Stories, many stories of those who made the journey—Amen’s book is also chocked with true-life tales, notably the saving of his nieces Alize and Amelie from a toxic life—these are what we want to hear when we dare to court hope.
+So many stories of those who made the journey—Amen’s book is also chocked with true-life tales, notably the saving of his nieces Alize and Amelie from a toxic life—these are what we want to hear when we dare to court hope.
 Brogan gets how the “terror of the childself” blocks awakening, how the “heaviest baggage” we can carry is dealing with family, and what constitutes the Dark Night of the Soul when suicide seems the only salve.

 First, the immediate.
 Then the obvious.
 Finally, the inscrutable.